Achievable logoAchievable logo

 Status migrainosus Migraine symptoms lasting for more than 72 hours

-(II) Tension headache: It is of moderate intensity, holocranial (entire head) or band like or occipitofrontal , dull or pressing headache often precipitated by stress, more commonly in females.
-Chronic stress, low cortisol levels and hippocampal atrophy , spasm of neck and scalp muscles may be seen.
+(II) Tension headache: Tension headache is typically of moderate intensity and may be holocranial (entire head), band-like, or occipitofrontal.
+The pain is usually dull or pressing and is often precipitated by stress.
+It is more common in females.
+Chronic stress, low cortisol levels and hippocampal atrophy, and spasm of neck and scalp muscles may be seen.
 It is the most common headache in adults.

-(III) Cluster headache: It presents as severe pain in the orbital and periorbital area that is associated with conjunctival redness, lacrimation, nasal congestion, rhinorrhea, facial sweating, miosis, ptosis of eyelid edema.
-It tends to appear in clusters of up to eight times a day.
-Posterior hypothalamus area is activated during an episode.
+(III) Cluster headache: Cluster headache presents as severe pain in the orbital and periorbital area.
+It is associated with conjunctival redness, lacrimation, nasal congestion, rhinorrhea, facial sweating, miosis, ptosis, and eyelid edema.
+Attacks tend to occur in clusters, up to eight times a day.
+The posterior hypothalamus area is activated during an episode.
 Substance P and histamine have been implicated as pain mediators of cluster headache.
 It is more common in males and may be precipitated by alcohol.
 Patients may have suicidal tendencies.

-Trigeminal neuralgia is more common in 60-70 year old females.
-Focal trigeminal nerve demyelination, arterial or venous compression, compression or damage to the trigeminal nerve, neoplasms etc can cause trigeminal neuralgia.
-Most cases are idiopathic.
-Patients suffering from multiple sclerosis or hypertension are at increased risk of trigeminal neuralgia.
+Trigeminal neuralgia is more common in 60-70-year-old females.
+Causes include focal trigeminal nerve demyelination, arterial or venous compression, compression or damage to the trigeminal nerve, neoplasms, etc. Most cases are idiopathic.
+Patients with multiple sclerosis or hypertension are at increased risk of trigeminal neuralgia.
 It may lead to depression and suicidal tendencies.

-(V) Mixed headaches: Headaches with characters of migraine and tension headaches are called mixed headaches.
+(V) Mixed headaches: Headaches with characteristics of migraine and tension headaches are called mixed headaches.

-(VI) Ice pick headache: Also called as primary stabbing headache, it is associated with brief stabs or jabs of pain, mostly in the frontal or temporal area.
+(VI) Ice pick headache: Also called primary stabbing headache, this condition involves brief stabs or jabs of pain, most often in the frontal or temporal area.
 It is more common in women.
-It may be associated with nausea, vomiting and photophobia.
-No accompanying autonomic phenomena (as seen in cluster headaches) are seen.
-Some cases are secondary to herpes zoster, stroke, meningioma or multiple sclerosis.
+It may be associated with nausea, vomiting, and photophobia.
+No accompanying autonomic phenomena (as seen in cluster headaches) are present.
+Some cases are secondary to herpes zoster, stroke, meningioma, or multiple sclerosis.

-(VII) Temporal arteritis or Giant cell arteritis: Seen in older females, presents with headache, claudication of the jaw, visual disturbances and scalp tenderness.
-Fever, elevated ESR and fatigue may be present.
-Involvement of the opthalmic artery may cause blindness.
+(VII) Temporal arteritis or Giant cell arteritis: Seen in older females, it presents with headache, claudication of the jaw, visual disturbances, and scalp tenderness.
+Fever, elevated ESR, and fatigue may be present.
+Involvement of the ophthalmic artery may cause blindness.
 It is more common in individuals with Northern European ancestry.

-(VIII) Medication overuse headaches: Medication overuse headache is defined as a headache of 15 days or more per month that is regarded as a consequence of regular overuse of headache medication in a patient with a pre-existing headache.
-It is more common in women, in those with anxiety and depression.
-Use of caffeine containing over-the-counter combination analgesics, tranquilizers, triptans or opioids for the treatment of migraine is associated with greater risk of medication overuse headache.
+(VIII) Medication overuse headaches: Medication overuse headache is defined as a headache occurring on 15 days or more per month that is regarded as a consequence of regular overuse of headache medication in a patient with a pre-existing headache.
+It is more common in women and in those with anxiety and depression.
+Use of caffeine-containing over-the-counter combination analgesics, tranquilizers, triptans, or opioids for the treatment of migraine is associated with a greater risk of medication overuse headache.

 Sign up for free to take 7 quiz questions on this topic